30 Free Things To Do In San Antonio That Are Worth Your Time

 San Pedro Creek Culture Park

-This is one of the best NEW free things to do in San Antonio!
+This is one of the best free things to do in San Antonio!
 And considering they're still adding on to the park, it will just keep getting better and better.
-San Pedro Creek Culture Park is a local park in San Antonio that was built as a way to control water flow, and provide a retreat in downtown San Antonio.
+Here's why I'm obsessed with this place.
+I mean, pretty cool that they took local park in San Antonio that was built as a way to control water flow, and turned it into a retreat in downtown San Antonio.

 WEBSITE | 715 Camaron St, San Antonio, TX 78204